EvictionLab/eviction-lab-website/content/eviction-tracking/jacksonville-fl.md

 # Changes in eviction filings

 Eviction filings in Jacksonville were higher than average in January and February 2020.<sup>1</sup> That pattern reversed in March.
 Less than 50 cases were filed in both April and May.
-Filings increased by August following the expiration of the state-wide eviction moratorium.<sup>2</sup>
+Filings increased by August following the expiration of the state-wide eviction moratorium and have generally remained close to or just below historical averages.<sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012–2016
 2. Filing data for 2020-2021 collected by [January Advisors](https://www.januaryadvisors.com/)